Want to know how to plan your trips? Are you planning a trip and don’t know where to start?

-If they tell you “whatever you want,” you need to clarifies that then you don’t want to see ass faces because you didn’t guess the “whatever you want.”
+If they tell you “whatever you want,” you need to clarify that then you don’t want to see ass faces because you didn’t guess the “whatever you want.”

 Write it all down in the travel planner so you can keep everything tidy and don’t forget anything.
 It also works for your companions.

-What kind of experiences do you want to live?
+What kind of experiences do you want to have?

-When planning a trip, you have to choose a destination that allows you to enjoy the experiences that you want to live.
+When planning a trip, you must choose a destination that allows you to enjoy the experiences you want.

 Think, what would you like?